Klepp Municipality: History

 The earliest traces of population in the municipality have been dated to around 6000 BC.
 At that time, the land was covered by large oak woods.
 The large stone cross standing on the grave hill Krosshaug dates from around 1000 AD and is possibly the oldest in Norway.
 It is adjacent to Tinghaug, the site for a local Thing for many centuries during the Iron Age.
 Tinghaug probably acted as a site for the local court and assembly for many centuries.

 Geography

 The municipality is located 25 km south of the city of Stavanger.
-Neighbouring municipalities are Hå to the south, Time to the south and east, Sola and Sandnes to the north.
+Hå Municipality is located to the south, Time Municipality is located to the south and east, Sola Municipality and Sandnes Municipality are located to the north.
 The coastline is agricultural and consists of, from south to north, the areas Orre, Reve, Bore and Sele.

 The long Orrestranda beach, one of the longest sandy beaches in Norway, is in Klepp.
 The river Figgjoelva empties into the North Sea in Klepp.
 The small island of Feistein lies off shore and is the site of the Feistein Lighthouse.
 There are two large lakes in Klepp: Orrevatnet and Frøylandsvatnet.
+The highest point in the municipality is the 102.33 m tall mountain Tinghaug.
+The Jærens rev reef lies just off the shore of Klepp Municipality.